RedisLabs/redislabs-docs/content/rdi/installation/install-k8s.md

   \*If the Redis Enterprise Cluster service is not named `rec` (the default), make sure to forward to the correct service name.

-- Run `create` command to set up a new Redis Data Integration database instance within an existing Redis Enterprise Cluster:
+- Run the `create` command to set up a new RDI database instance within an existing Redis Enterprise Cluster:

   ```bash
   redis-di create --cluster-host localhost --no-configure
   ```

-- Next we need to run the command `port-forward` command to be able to connect to Redis Data Integration inside the Kubernetes cluster:
+- Next, run the `port-forward` command to be able to connect to RDI from inside the Kubernetes cluster:

   ```bash
   kubectl port-forward service/<REDIS_DI_SERVICE_NAME> <REDIS_DI_PORT>:<REDIS_DI_PORT>
   ```

-  Replace the values for the port-forward with the service name and port of the Redis Data Integration BDB that was created using the `create` command.
+  Replace the values for the port-forward with the service name and port of the RDI BDB that was created using the `create` command.

-- Configure Redis Data Integration:
+- Configure RDI:

   ```bash
   redis-di configure
   ```

-  You should get a message - "Successfully configured redis-di instance on port <REDIS_DI_PORT>"
+  If successful, you should get the message "Successfully configured redis-di instance on port <REDIS_DI_PORT>".

 The `create` command will create a BDB named `redis-di-1` in your cluster.
-You will need to use a privileged Redis Enterprise user that has the permissions to create a BDB and to register Gears recipes, to run it.
+To run the `create` command, you will need to use a privileged Redis Enterprise user that has the permissions to create a BDB and to register RedisGears recipes.

-## Create configuration file for Redis Data Integration
+## Create the configuration file for RDI

 Run `redis-di scaffold --db-type <{{param  rdi_db_types}}> --dir <PATH_TO_DIR>`.
-Edit the file `config.yaml` which is located under the directory <NAME> to point to the correct Redis Target database settings:
+Edit the file `config.yaml` that is located under the directory <NAME> to point to the correct Redis Target database settings:

 ```yaml
 connections: